SAP-samples/teched2022-XP262/exercises/ex5/README.md

 2. 👉 Navigate to the **Destinations** menu in the **Connectivity** section.

    You will find a destination called **BusinessPartner-STUDENT>** that provides remote communication information.
-The previously defined virtual host is defined as the URL and the _OnPremise_ proxy type is chosen as a connection option. *OnPremise* indicates to the consuming Toll/Service/SDK that the specified URL must first be resolved using the Connectivity Service.
+The previously defined virtual host is defined as the URL and the _OnPremise_ proxy type is chosen as a connection option. *OnPremise* indicates to the consuming Tool/Service/SDK that the specified URL must first be resolved using the Connectivity Service.
 The virtual host can only be resolved using the Connectivity Service and only within the SAP BTP network!

    👉 Check the communication to the SAP S/4HANA system by clicking **Check Connection**.

    ![Destination](./images/cc-2.png)

 3. Check the current connection details in the Kibana dashboard.
-The application coding contains log outputs to log the Destination type that is being used to connect to the SAP S/4HANA system.
-The OData APIs to read from SAP S/4HANA are only called whenever an event (business partner created or changed) on the corresponding SAP Event Mesh Queue comes in, so that happened already a couple of times.
+The application coding contains log outputs to write the Destination type that is being used to connect to the SAP S/4HANA system.
+The OData APIs to read from SAP S/4HANA are only called when an event (business partner created or changed) on the corresponding SAP Event Mesh Queue comes in, so that happened already a couple of times.

    👉 Open the **Kibana dashboard** that you have bookmarked in [exercise 03](../ex3/README.md).